 How Long After Chapter 7 Can I Buy a House?
 Get the Answers Here

 Declaring Chapter 7 bankruptcy can feel overwhelming, but it’s an excellent opportunity to eliminate a majority of your debts.
-One concern for individuals after going through bankruptcy, is “How soon can I buy a house after Chapter 7?”
+One concern for individuals after a bankruptcy filing is, “How soon can I buy a house after Chapter 7?”

 Understanding the loan waiting period and other criteria for buying a house after Chapter 7 can help you to make solid plans for homeownership while alleviating a lot of stress.
 In this guide we’ll discuss typical “waiting periods” for each type of mortgage loan, eligibility factors, and the best way to increase your odds of owning a home after filing bankruptcy.